 For example – After my second back surgery, I developed a disability known as drop foot.
 This is caused from nerve damage.
 Basically the nerves send an electrical signal to your muscles and makes them move.
 If the nerve dies, the message no longer gets to the muscles.
 Then because the muscle stops moving it will slowly deteriorate.

 So basically, I’m no longer able to lift my foot up and down.
 Because of this, It took a few years to learn to walk and function normally (or as normal as I can).
 However, I still have a tendency to trip a lot, and can even trip over my big toe (it hangs down the farthest).
-Every day my foot feels like it’s asleep and sometimes it feels like someone is stabbing my foot over and over (due to the nerve damage).
-On top of all this, there is constant pain that runs from my lower back, down my leg and to my foot every minute of the day.

 So why dont we all just stop giving half-hearted, weakly-pathetic effort, and start finding the determination and diligence to get up and keep doing whatever it takes.